GudaLab/MetaDAVis/README.md

 5. Heatmap
 6. Differential abundance (Two and multiple groups)

-## use iMGDAVis online
+## use MetaDAVis online
-iMGDAViz is deployed at: https://www.gudalab-rtools.net/iMGDAVis
+iMGDAViz is deployed at: https://www.gudalab-rtools.net/MetaDAVis

 ## Installation
 In this tutorial, we will go through the installation and usage of each functional module using the example dataset.
-The iMGDAVis is publicly available at (https://github.com/GudaLab/iMGDAVis).
-The example dataset is provided on the GitHub page (https://github.com/GudaLab/iMGDAVis/tree/main/www/example_data).
+The MetaDAVis is publicly available at (https://github.com/GudaLab/MetaDAVis).
+The example dataset is provided on the GitHub page (https://github.com/GudaLab/MetaDAVis/tree/main/www/example_data).

-How to start iMGDAVis locally
+How to start MetaDAVis locally

-Download the iMGDAVis application locally from the GitHub page (https://github.com/GudaLab/iMGDAVis).
+Download the MetaDAVis application locally from the GitHub page (https://github.com/GudaLab/MetaDAVis).

 ### Requirement: